DBJDBJ/dbjcore/readme.md

 ```
 D:\DEVL\GITHUB\VALSTAT
 ```
 That is the "organization folder".
-Organizatio folder is just a local folder.
+Organizatio folder is just a local root folder.
 At the moment, I have three repositories in that organization folder cloned like so:
 ```
 D:\DEVL\GITHUB\VALSTAT
 ├───dbjcore (contains dbjcore.shproj)
 ├───valstat_csharp (uses dbjcore as "shared code") (sln is in here)
 └───valstat_dll_specimen (uses dbjcore as "shared code")
 ```
-"Shared" is Visual Studio shared project concept for simply sharing the code.
-I is under the organization folder.
+"Shared" is Visual Studio shared project mechanism for simply sharing the code.

 `valstat_csharp\valstatcsharp.sln` uses `valstat_dll_specimen\valstat_dll.vcxproj` and `dbjcore\dbjcore.shproj`.

 to build `valstatcsharp.sln` you need to clone those two other repositories as well.
 Under the same organization folder.
 No submodules required.

-### Just utilities
+Beware of the siren call of the git submodules.
+Resist.

+## Side advice

-We use, wherever we can this optimization:
+We use, wherever we can this .NET optimization:
 ```c#
 [MethodImpl(MethodImplOptions.AggressiveInlining)]
 ```